 - Promote messages that counteract stigma.
 Unfortunately, the stigma surrounding mental health continues to be an enormous barrier to many in need of help.
 Educators must make a conscious effort to keep an open mind, use inclusive language, and encourage open discussion about mental health in the classroom.

-Traditional college age young people are a vulnerable population as demonstrated by research that looks specially at the stressors students face, and their reactions to them.
+Traditional college-age young people are a vulnerable population as demonstrated by research that looks especially at the stressors students face, and their reactions to them.
 It’s not an overstatement to say young people face a mental health crisis today.
-One that threats not only their sense of wellbeing, but their academic careers and even their lives.
+One that threatens not only their sense of well-being but their academic careers and even their lives.
 Faculty can and must play an important role in assisting their students’ mental health.
-They can do so on a micro level by educating themselves about student mental health, by making themselves available to check-in with students, by listening to students, and by combatting social stigma both in word and deed.
+They can do so on a micro-level by educating themselves about student mental health, by making themselves available to check in with students, by listening to students, and by combatting social stigma both in word and deed.
 On a macro level, faculty must be advocates for the allocation of adequate institutional resources for student mental services, including a robust, confidential, and accessible Student Assistance Program.

 About the Author